chainlayer/quicksync-kava/README.md

 # quicksync-playbooks
-Playbooks to install a terrad node with Chainlayer Quicksync
+Playbooks to install a Kava node with Chainlayer Quicksync

 ## Prerequisites
 - on your local machine install ansible